-Bus Driver: Bus No.:

-Transfer Bus Driver: Bus No.:

-The bus-transported child(ren) listed below was/were found to have live head lice and/or nits today:

-If school office personnel were unable to have the child(ren) picked up from school, it is necessary to take him/her/them home today.
-Please make sure that the likelihood of spreading lice on the bus is reduced by seating the infested child(ren):

-- by himself/herself if there are no other children with head lice and a separate seat is available; or - together using as many seats as necessary; or, - with their brother(s) and/or sister(s).

-Parent(s), guardian(s) or other responsible adult(s) must re-enter their child(ren) through the school office before the child(ren) can resume riding the bus.
-Therefore, do not allow the child(ren) listed above to ride the bus until school office personnel notify you that the child/children have been treated successfully and readmitted to .school.

-Your cooperation and help is appreciated.
+Bus Driver: Bus No.: Transfer Bus Driver: Bus No.: ren) listed below was/were found to have live head lice and/or nits today: were unable to have the child(ren) p Please make sure that the likelihoo picked up from school, it is necessary to take d of spreading lice on the bus is reduced by • by himself/herself i f there are no other children with h ead lice and a separate seat is available; or • together using as m any seats as necessary; or, • with their brother(s) and/or sister(s). before the child(ren) can resume r bus until riding the bus.
+Therefore, do not al ter their child(ren) through the school office low the child(ren) listed above to ride the been treated successfully and readmitted to Your cooperation and help is appreciated.
+School-Original Bus Driver's Copy Transfer Bus Driver's Copy

-School-Original

-Bus Driver's Copy

-Transfer Bus Driver's Copy